-Jonathon Bridge has the corner office, the tailored suits and the impeccable pedigree.
-He has a fascinating wife, a child on the way and a string of nubile lovers on the side.
+Jonathon Bridge has the corner office, the tailored suits, and the impeccable pedigree.
+He has a fascinating wife, a child on the way, and a string of nubile lovers on the side.
 He’s a man who’s going places.
 His world is our world: the same chaos and sprawl, haves and have-nots, men and women, skyscrapers and billboards.
 But it also exists alongside a vast, self-sustaining city-state called The Fortress where the indigenous inhabitants – the Vaik – continue to live much as they have always done.
 The Vaik is an all-female civilisation.

 Jonathon has offered himself as a supplicant in The Fortress after his pregnant wife Adalia discovered the ugly sexual violence pervading his top-tier firm.
-She has agreed to continue their fractured relationship on the condition he enter The Fortress for one year.
+She has agreed to continue their fractured relationship on the condition he enters The Fortress for one year.

-Jonathon is utterly unprepared for what will happen to him over the course of the year – not only to his body, but his mind and his heart.
+Jonathon is utterly unprepared for what will happen to him over the course of the year – not only to his body but his mind and his heart.

-This absorbing, confronting and moving novel asks questions about consent, power, love and fulfilment.
-It asks what it takes for a man to change, and whether change is possible without a radical reversal of the conditions that seem normal.
+This absorbing, confronting, and moving novel asks questions about consent, power, love, and fulfilment.
+It asks what it takes for a man to change and whether change is possible without a radical reversal of the conditions that seem normal.

 What a fascinating interview.
 I must say that just reading the synopsis put me off initially but the interview makes the book more nuanced and interesting.
 SA doesn’t seem to be banging a great feminist drum or as she says creating a policy manifesto, which makes it more appealing.

 The idea of a man essentially being a ‘second class citizen ‘ in such a society, as many women are in patriarchal societies is very interesting.

 Will give it a go.

 Yes it’s safe to say it’s an interesting premise, I liked it as it wasn’t just the run of the mill story that seems to be everywhere at the moment.